Jeanette1997/VS-DIS/README.md

 Make sure to run from VS-DIS-main using Python 3.12 or higher

-### Install faker seperately
+### Install faker seperately if needed
-For this projekt, faker is needed but it can only be install seperately using:
+For this project, faker might have to be installed seperately using:

 py -m pip install faker

 ### Virtual Environment Setup.

-python3 -m venv venv
+python -m venv .venv
-source venv/bin/activate      # macOS/Linux
-venv\Scripts\activate         # Windows

 pip install Flask